Joseph Alphonse McNicholas: Auxiliary Bishop of St. Louis

-On January 31, 1969, McNicholas was appointed as an auxiliary bishop of the Archdiocese of St. Louis and titular bishop of Scala by Pope Paul VI.
-He received his episcopal consecration in St. Louis on March 25, 1969, from Cardinal John Carberry, with Archbishop Leo Byrne and Bishop Charles Helmsing serving as co-consecrators.
-As auxiliary bishop, McNicholas also served as pastor of the Old Cathedral of St. Louis Parish, and was active in social welfare and youth programs.
+On January 31, 1969, McNicholas was appointed as an auxiliary bishop of St. Louis and titular bishop of Scala by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of Saint Louis in St. Louis on March 25, 1969, from Cardinal John Carberry, with Archbishop Leo Byrne and Bishop Charles Helmsing serving as co-consecrators.As auxiliary bishop, McNicholas also served as pastor of the Old Cathedral of St. Louis Parish, and was active in social welfare and youth programs.